 I love love love fresh fried corn.
 It is worth every bit of the time spent shucking, silking, cutting, scraping, and cooking.
-I also love that frozen corn you get in the butter sauce, too.
-But sometimes I don’t have time to make creamed corn from scratch and buying that pre made stuff costs a fortune if you are feeding a crowd, that is when this recipe comes in.
+I also love that frozen corn you get in the butter sauce too.
+But sometimes I don’t have time to make creamed corn from scratch and buying that pre-made stuff costs a fortune if you’re feeding a crowd, which is where this recipe comes in.
 This is the perfect happy middle between the two.
 Super easy because you begin with frozen corn and it tastes like what those corn-in-butter-sauce people were trying to model theirs after.
 Oh have mercy, this stuff is so good!

 Melt your stick of butter in a large skillet.

 Add in your frozen corn.